 Things To Do: Attend celebrations

-32. Buddha Jayanti – Celebrating The Birth Of A Spiritual Being (5th May, Friday)
+32. Buddha Jayanti – Celebrating The Birth Of A Spiritual Being Buddha idol

-This is one of the holiest festivals celebrated in the country of India.
+This is one of the holiest festivals celebrated in India.
 It is also known by the name Buddha Purnima.
-The festival is celebrated as the birthday of Gautama Buddha who introduced the philosophy of Buddhism in the world.
-In order to make the most of this day, people indulge themselves in attending Buddhist teachings and wear white clothes to follow the tradition.
+The festival is celebrated as the birthday of Gautama Buddha, who introduced the philosophy of Buddhism to the world.
+To make the most of this day, people indulge themselves in attending Buddhist teachings and wear white clothes to follow the tradition.

 Where: Darjeeling, Bodh Gaya, Sikkim, Arunachal Pradesh, Kurseong, Darjeeling, and Maharashtra